thaisaraujom/mlops2023/Python_Essentials_for_MLOps/Project 01/README.md

-# Project 01 - a Movie Recommendation System in Python
+# 🎬 Project 01 - A Movie Recommendation System in Python
-The project is based on the 'Build a Movie Recommendation System in Python', a Portfolio Project available on [Dataquest](https://app.dataquest.io/).
+The project is based on the _Build a Movie Recommendation System in Python_, a Portfolio Project available on [Dataquest](https://app.dataquest.io/).
 The goal is to modify the project by applying the concepts learned in the MLOps course.

 ## 🔧 Requirements/Technologies
 - **Python**: Version 3.10.8